moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 The `disable_authentication` parameter controls whether sign-in (using a link or one-time passcode sent to an authorised email address) is required for users to access the app when on an allowed network.
 It can take the values `true` or `false`.
 In general, this should be set to `false`.

 When `disable_authentication` is set to `true`, users do not need to go through a sign-in process but can still only access an app using a system specified in `allowed_ip_ranges`.
-This is a relatively weak security measure, as discussed [here](https://ministryofjustice.github.io/security-guidance/standards/authentication/#ip-addresses).
+This is a relatively weak security measure, as discussed in the [MoJ security guidance on IP addresses](https://ministryofjustice.github.io/security-guidance/standards/authentication/#ip-addresses).
 As such, if you wish to disable authentication, you should first discuss this with the Analytical Platform team.

 Changes to `deploy.json` only take effect when they are committed to GitHub, a release is created and the deployment is successful.